-- In 2012, MACHW worked with the Department of Public Health to formally adopt core competencies for community health workers, one of the first states in the nation to do so.
+MACHW worked with the Department of Public Health to formally adopt core competencies for community health workers, one of the first states in the nation to do so.
+MACHW continues to maintain the MA Community Health Worker Code of Ethics.

 Today, our members are busy…